JonathanKevin16/simple-colorize/README.md

 # Simple-CNN-Colorizing-Python
-Simple CNN for zolorizing image
+Simple CNN for Colorizing black and white image